learn-co-curriculum/dsc-types-of-trends/README.md

 We can plot the moving average or moving variance and see if it varies with time.
 By moving average/variance we mean **at any point in time $t$, we can take the average/variance of the, let's say, $m$ last time periods. $m$ is then known as the window size**.

-Pandas has a built in function called [rolling()](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.rolling.html), which can be called along with `.mean()` and `.std()` to calculate these rolling statistics.
+Pandas has a built-in function called [rolling()](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.rolling.html), which can be called along with `.mean()` and `.std()` to calculate these rolling statistics.
 Let's take a window size of 8 for this example.

 ```python